-At about 6500 feet we leave the pine forests and come to a gigantic crater called Las Canadas del Teide.
+At about 6500 feet we leave the pine forests behind and come to a gigantic crater called Las Canadas del Teide.
 With a diameter of about 12 miles, it is visually awe inspiring, but supports very little bird life.
 One species does scrape out a living here.
 The Berthelot’s Pipit is so perfectly adapted to life on these islands that it can survive in even the most inhospitable parts.

 On the north facing slopes, where the wind brings damp air from the Atlantic, there is a totally different habitat.
 The laurel forests are home to a much richer diversity of bird and plant life.
 Two species of bird have evolved to live in this habitat and are found nowhere else but in the laurel forests of Tenerife and La Gomera.
 These are the rare Bolle's Laurel Pigeon and the White-tailed Laurel Pigeon.

 The Tenerife Kinglet is common here.
 Taxonomists have switched between treating it as a race of the Firecrest or Goldcrest, but more recently some believe it is a species in its own right.